tomduck/pandoc-xnos/README.md

 * [pandoc-secnos]: Numbers section references (sections are numbered by pandoc itself).

 Click on the above links to access documentation for each filter.
-Output to LaTeX/pdf, html, and epub are equally supported.
-Docx output is partially supported and in development.
+LaTeX/pdf, html, and epub output have native support.
+Native support for docx output is a work in progress.

-This project provides library code for the suite and a `pandoc-xnos` filter that applies the installed suite filters.
+This project provides library code for the suite and a `pandoc-xnos` filter that applies all of the above filters in sequence.

 See also: [pandoc-comments], [pandoc-latex-extensions]